 Due to COVID-19.
 The Military Museum has changed our hours of operation, and policies regarding visitors.
 Masks MUST be worn.
 As well as Social Distancing Guidelines apply to ALL our Guests.
 Please help us keep our Staff, Veterans, and Guests safe.
 For more information please see the City of New Bedford website

-Please See Below for Updated Hours of Operation (Due to the Covid-19 crisis these hours may change)
+Please See Below for Updated Hours of Operation (Due to the Ever Changing Covid-19 crisis, these hours may change with little to no notice)

 Sunday - 1:00pm - 4:00pm